-Study in British Colombia University
+Study in British Columbia University

-The University Of British Colombia (UBC) is a center for teaching, learning, and research.
+The University Of British Columbia (UBC) is a center for teaching, learning, and research.
 Established in 1915, UBC has consistently been ranked among the top 20 public universities in the world and recently got recognized as North America’s most international university.

-The Vancouver campus of UBC is located at the western tip of the Point Grey Peninsula in the city of Vancouver in British Colombia, and it is only a 30 minutes drive from downtown Toronto.
+The Vancouver campus of UBC is located at the western tip of the Point Grey Peninsula in the city of Vancouver in British Columbia, and it is only a 30 minutes drive from downtown Toronto.